spatialos/gdk-for-unity/docs/content/ecs/world-commands.md

 You can use entity queries to get information about entities in the world.

 To send a request use a `WorldCommands.EntityQuery.CommandSender` component.
 This contains a list of `WorldCommands.EntityQuery.Request` structs.
-Add a struct to the list to send the command
+Add a struct to the list to send the command.

 - For more information, see [entity queries](https://docs.improbable.io/reference/latest/shared/glossary#queries) in the SpatialOS documentation.
 - `TimeoutMillis` is optional.